Tang-Li-Jen/SimilarWeb_Scraper/README.md

 ## Develop environment
 MacOS, Python2

-## Step1
+## Concept
-Login SimilarWeb with your personal account and then extract the cookies for futher use.
+First, login SimilarWeb with your personal account and then extract the cookies for futher use.
+Second, send get requests with the cookies to get tables including website traffic data.

-## Step2
-send get requests with the cookies to get tables